stocalc/stocalc.github.io/README.md

 ---

 ## 👨🏻‍💻 Report Bugs
-This github webpage is maintained by Aman K. Foujdar.
+This github webpage is maintained by **Aman K. Foujdar**.
 You can email me at aman.foujdar_ug2023@ashoka.edu.in for queries or reporting any issues you're facing.